net-lisias-kspu/ContractConfigurator/Configuration-File-Syntax.md

         }
     }

-### All
+#### All
-The All parameter doesn't provide anything on its own.
-It is completed once all its child parameters are completed.
-Use it with disableOnStateChange = false to build conditions similar to those in the Squad part test contracts.
+The All parameter is completed once all its child parameters are completed.

     PARAMETER
     {